Completely updated with new format and content on June 26th, 2020.

 - It ensures you don’t change bids a little bit on Mondays, a little bit on Thursdays, and then can’t figure out what actually causes your performance to be where you want it.

 - Have a framework for changing bids X% based on X-amount of days

 - You always review the last 14-21 days and increase/decrease bids based on:

 - >50% higher than your target ROAS = 30% increase in bid

 - >20% higher than your target ROAS = 15% increase in bid

 - >20% lower than your target ROAS = 15% decrease in bid

 - >50% lower than your target ROAS = 30% decrease in bid

-- You can take these numbers and adjust as you see fit
+- You can take these numbers and adjust them as you see fit

 - Consider lag conversions